Jingkun-Liu/KST_repo/README.md

 ```

 ## Citation
-If you find our research useful, please consider citing our work!
+If you find this research useful, please consider citing our work!
 ```bash
 @article{liukrause2026,
   title={Krause Synchronization Transformers},